 By writing around topics that relate to your product or service – not to mention the invaluable experience you gained getting your idea off the ground – you can help others and you can draw in a potential audience.

 Developing a content strategy focused around a series of core themes is a great way to build content of value and grow awareness of your brand.
 By investing a little time in establishing a core message that is focused around ‘pillars of content’ you’ll establish a content strategy that will serve you and your brand well.

 Mediums and messages

-Hosting your own content is a good idea, as you'll own everything and there’s no chance – should the blogging service you choose be acquired and shut down – that all your hard work writing will go up in smoke.
+Hosting your own content is a good idea, as you'll own everything and there’s no chance – should the free blogging platform you choose be acquired and shut down – that all your hard work writing will go up in smoke.
 That doesn’t mean, however, that you can’t cross-post to other services.

 Medium is a great tool, with an extensive community, that’s worth exploring to increase your reach.
 Medium not only offers a beautifully designed writing environment, it also – importantly – enables you to broadcast to a much larger audience.

-Jason Fried, co-founder of Basecamp, highlights the benefits of using Medium in a short article titled (appropriately) Medium Has Been Great for Us, stating: “We hosted Signal vs. Noise on our own site for nearly 15 years...
+Jason Fried, co-founder of Basecamp, highlights the benefits of using Medium in a short article titled (appropriately) Medium Has Been Great for Us (opens in new tab), stating: “We hosted Signal vs. Noise on our own site for nearly 15 years...
 People often ask me why we switched to Medium.
 There were a variety of reasons, but one was reaching a new audience, and another was aiming for wider distribution.”